 Founded in 1996, IDPA is a handgun-centric shooting sport based on simulated self-defense scenarios.
 The format is designed to be enjoyable for shooters of all skill levels, with a premium on the social interaction and camradery of the participants.

 IDPA New Shooter Clinics are conducted several times each year to introduce shooters to the rules, equipment, and safety procedures of the sport, and are intended for people of all skill levels and ages.
 Attendees will shoot several IDPA practice stages following the classroom session.

-IDPA matches are held the second Saturday of each month year-round, with additional night matches in summer and a major regional match held once a year.
+IDPA matches are held the fourth Saturday of each month year-round, with additional night matches in summer and a major State or Regional match held once a year.
 Check the MVSA calendar for an updated schedule of matches.